-After registering for courses you should complete a fee assessment (this is normally done within a couple business days), which is available through the Aurora Student system.
+After registering for courses you should complete a fee assessment (this is normally done within a couple business days, generally mid-August), which is available through the Aurora Student system.
 Look on Aurora and the University of Manitoba website to see by which date you must pay your tuition.